munificent/ui-as-code/in-progress/parameter-freedom.md

     print(identical(list, restObj));
     ```

-    It is implementation-defined when this choose to print "true" or "false".
+    It is implementation-defined whether and when this chooses to print "true"
-    Basically, if you are taking a rest parameter, assume you can read from it
+    or "false".
+Basically, if you are taking a rest parameter, assume you can
-    inside the body of the function but otherwise treat it as ephemeral.
+    read from it inside the body of the function but otherwise treat it as
+    ephemeral.

 ### Spread arguments